dverite/icu_ext/README.md

 explicit `collator` argument does open and close the ICU collation for each call.

-Binary sort keys may be useful to circumvent the core PostgreSQL limitation that two strings that differ in their byte representation are not considered equal (see for instance [this thread](https://www.postgresql.org/message-id/7f0120e8945c4befac964777d31912d7%40exmbdft5.ad.twosigma.com) in the pgsql-bugs mailing-list for a discussion of this problem in relation with the ICU integration).
+Binary sort keys may be useful to circumvent a core PostgreSQL limitation that two strings that differ in their byte representation are never considered equal by deterministic collations (see for instance [this thread](https://www.postgresql.org/message-id/7f0120e8945c4befac964777d31912d7%40exmbdft5.ad.twosigma.com) in the pgsql-bugs mailing-list for a discussion of this problem in relation with the ICU integration).
+With PostgreSQL 12 or newer versions, the "deterministic" property can be set to `false` by [`CREATE COLLATION`](https://www.postgresql.org/docs/current/sql-createcollation.html) to request that string comparisons with these collations skip the tie-breaker.
+With older versions, "deterministic" is always `true`.

-You may order or rank by binary sort keys, or materialize them in a unique index to achieve at the SQL level what cannot be done internally by PostgreSQL for case-insensitive or accent-insensitive collations.
+You may order or rank by binary sort keys, or materialize them in a unique index to achieve at the SQL level what cannot be done internally by persistent collations, either because PostgreSQL is not recent enough or because you don't want or lack the permission to instantiate nondeterministic collations.

 The function is declared IMMUTABLE to be usable in indexes, but please be aware that it's only true as far as the "version" of the collation doesn't change.
-(Typically it changes between major ICU versions).
+(Typically it changes with every version of Unicode).
 In short, consider rebuilding the affected indexes on ICU upgrades.

 To simply compare pairs of strings, consider `icu_compare()` instead.